Instructions Reference

 </xsl:template>

-Note: The XSLT processor will automatically prevent -- from appearing inside the comment content (it would break well-formedness).
-If your content contains --, a space is inserted to produce - -.
+Note: The XSLT processor automatically prevents -- from appearing inside the comment content, since it would break well-formedness.
+If your content contains --, the processor inserts a space to produce - -.

 #xsl:processing-instruction